tequdev/evernode-docs/docs/source/hosts/evernode-diagnostics.md

 - Try removing `rm -r /tmp/evernode-setup-helpers` and install Evernode again.

 ## 14. Re-config failure
-- If `evernode config` command failed in any reconfiguration, retry executing it again.
+- If the `evernode config` command failed in any reconfiguration, retry executing it again.
 - If retry doesn't help change the value back to the original using the `evernode config` and change back to the new value again using the same command.